 Candles glowed at Igreja Parochial do Rabacal in Rabacal, the town before Zambujal.

-Coming soon — Tomar to Porto, Part 2
+Check out Tomar to Porto, Part 2